aradi/fypp/docs/fypp.rst

   fypp

-Fypp needs a working Python interpreter with version 3.2 or above.
+Fypp needs a working Python interpreter either with version 2.7 or with version 3.2 or above.

 Testing